 In an effort to ensure that the Count conversation moves forward, we’ve devised this Count FAQ.
 Please note that this is a moving document and we’ll be updating it regularly.

 What about transgender men, transgender women, intersexed individuals, and/or people who self-identify as androgynous, genderqueer, or gender neutral?
 How does the VIDA Count represent these writers?
 Why does the VIDA COUNT mostly feature “Men” vs. “Women”?

 VIDA believes in the importance of intersectionality, and are aware that the male-female binary oversimplifies the wide range of genders and sexes that individuals may identify as and/or exhibit.
-It’s so important to us we published an Open Letter on the subject.
-Contact us if you’d like to organize or volunteer this portion of the VIDA Count.
+It’s so important to us we published an Open Letter on the subject and, with our 2013 VIDA Count, began counting trans* writers in our data breakdown.
+Contact us if you’d like to help organize this portion of the VIDA Count.